+Home | Museum | Wanted | Specs | Previous | Next |

 cover that it is a "Sharp ALL IC Compet".
 The author would debate that claim

-due to the large count of discrete component that make up the logic of
+due to the large count of discrete components that contribute to the logic of

 the calculator.